edge-servers/immunity-radius/docs/source/user/settings.rst

 - ``{uid}``: uid of the password reset request
 - ``{token}``: token of the password reset request

-If you're using `openwisp-wifi-login-pages <https://github.com/openwisp/openwisp-wifi-login-pages>`_, the configuration is fairly simple, in case the nodejs app is installed in the same domain of openwisp-radius, you only have to ensure the domain field in the main Site object is correct, if instead the nodejs app is deployed on a different domain, say ``login.wifiservice.com``, the configuration should be simply changed to:
+If you're using `immunity-wifi-login-pages <https://github.com/edge-servers/immunity-wifi-login-pages>`_, the configuration is fairly simple, in case the nodejs app is installed in the same domain of immunity-radius, you only have to ensure the domain field in the main Site object is correct, if instead the nodejs app is deployed on a different domain, say ``login.wifiservice.com``, the configuration should be simply changed to: